seansimkus/Shopify-Challange/README.md

 ### A) Think about what could be going wrong with our calculation

-Due to the average order value (AOV) being so high it is most likely that our data is being affected by outliers assuming that the calcualtions were done correctly.
-The AOV being so high is a strong indicator that the calculation was done using the mean which is heavily influenced by outliers.
+Due to the average order value (AOV) being so high, our data is most likely affected by outliers, assuming that the previous user did the calculations correctly.
+The high AOV is a strong indicator that the average was done using the mean, thus heavily influenced by outliers.

 ```python
 mean_order = store_df['order_amount'].mean()